1. Brittany, having followed your blog activity we’ve assumed you have your own vision of travelling. Could you share it?

 2. How did you managed to minimize your needs and get rid of so many things people cannot even imagine to live without?
 Did it make you happier?

 Growing up in a house which felt cluttered with excess stuff, I noticed that I found a lot of enjoyment and peace in cleaning, organizing, and getting rid of things.
 The air conditioning services cincinnati oh experience can determine whether a particular part is near the end of its serviceability and advise that it be replaced to avoid the unit breaking down when you most need it.
 In college when I began to travel to international destinations regularly, both for short trips and to live abroad, I quickly realized how much of a pain it was to take long trips with a bunch of stuff, specially since I had a terrible back pain, I should have taken one of the products from https://www.ukmeds.co.uk/treatments/neuropathic-pain/pregabalin-capsules/ with no doubt .
 Each time I traveled, I brought fewer belongings and noticed how much freer I felt with every item I shed.
 As my lengths of time out in the world increased I noticed a trend of desiring the simplicity I felt out on the road to permeate my home life.
-So I began to integrate practices I had learned during my explorations into my everyday life, and one of those lessons was in living with less.
-Living a more minimalist lifestyle has definitely increased my happiness.
-This is not because I think people are inherently happier with less stuff, but rather because I think that by getting in touch with ourselves and following what feels right for us we can find true happiness.
+So I began to integrate practices I had learned during my explorations into my everyday life, and one of those lessons was in living with less, the only thing I’ve in my travels are my travel gifts which give me a little piece of home every time I travel, actually if you look here in expertvagabond.com/best-travel-gifts/ you can get ideas for a great travel gift.
+But to keep going i do prefer living a more minimalist lifestyle, it has definitely increased my happiness, not because I think people are inherently happier with less stuff, but rather because I think that by getting in touch with ourselves and following what feels right for us we can find true happiness.
 When I dug deep and saw what was important to me I was thrilled to find that most material objects didn’t make the cut.

 3. What exactly does simple travelling mean to you?